hashicorp/terraform/tools/terraform-bundle/README.md

 in the bundle.
 An exact version is required here.

 The `providers` block defines zero or more providers to include in the bundle along with core Terraform.
-Each attribute in this block is a provider name, and its value is a list of version constraints.
+Each attribute is a provider name, and its value is a blick with the list of version constraints and (optional) source.
 For each given constraint, `terraform-bundle` will find the newest available version matching the constraint and include it in the bundle.

 It is allowed to specify multiple constraints for the same provider, in which case multiple versions can be included in the resulting bundle.
 Each constraint